aibrite/jdash-docs/src/client/getting-started.md

 ```

 ### Step 4: Get a free api key
-JDash cloud can save and retrieve user data i.e. dashboards, layouts, dashlet configurations and positions.
+JDash cloud can persist and retrieve dashboard data i.e. dashboards, layouts, dashlet configurations and positions.

 To use Jdash Cloud <a href="https://app.jdash.io/#!/app/account/register" target="_blank">register as a new user</a>.
 After registration you will get an api key and test user token.
-Use them to initialize authentication.
+Use them to configure  authentication.

 Todo so, add a `script` element just before `</body>` tag.